ymeine/std/README.md

 # Introduction

-Please have a look to the different files in [`src`](./src) for documentation: each older has its own documentation, and can drive you through other folders.
+Please have a look at the different files in [`src`](./src) for documentation: each folder has its own documentation, and can drive you through the other folders.

 # File system layout